tazanaw0/TryHackMe/Advent of Cyber 2024/Day 11/Day 11 - WPA2 Cracking.md

 Learning Objectives
 - Understand what Wi-Fi is
-- Explore its importance for an organisation
+- Explore its importance for an organization
 - Learn the different Wi-Fi attacks
 - Learn about the WPA/WPA2 cracking attack